MFridlyand/MiniLang/README.md

 * array_copy ( array ) - copies an array
 * array_free ( array ) - frees the memory allocated for the array

-Despite its simplicity, the language is turing complete, you can find other examples in examples folder, including an example of the linked list implementation.
+Despite its simplicity, the language is turing complete, you can find other examples in samples folder, including an example of the linked list implementation.